D067659/tpmc_documentation/evaluation/edit_api_usecase.md

 ### Preconditions
 1. The user is logged in.
 2. There is at least one (built-in or previously created via the Developer Suite) function available for the user's account.
-3. There is at least one (built-in or previously created via the Developer Suite) API to be editted available for the user's account.
+3. There is at least one (built-in or previously created via the Developer Suite) API to be edited available for the user's account.

 ### Postconditions
 1. Some values of the API are changed.